donhatch/sudokusolve/README.md

     if two digits occur in only two cells in a block (or row or column), then erase everything else in those two cells, making it a naked pair.
-  - "hidden triples", "hidden quads" - https://www.learn-sudoku.com/hidden-triplets.html
-    need to go back and review this
+  - "hidden triples", "hidden quads" - https://www.learn-sudoku.com/hidden-triplets.html  analogous to hidden pairs. need to go back and review this